 ARPES: Please contact staff ASAP to discuss sample preparation.
 At the moment, our chamber only offers the following capabilities:

 RSXS: The current set-up uses a kappa geometry with a horizontal scattering plane.
 Note that a very limited number of diffraction peaks can be accessed in the soft x-ray range (E<3keV).
 This coupled with the fact that conversion to the standard 4-C nomenclature (phi, chi, theta and 2theta) is non-intuitive makes experimental planning crucial.
-Please consider pre-aligning your sample to speed-up alignement, and contact staff if to make sure the q-range you want to study is accessible.
+Please consider pre-aligning your sample to speed-up alignment, and contact staff if to make sure the q-range you want to study is accessible.

 The experimental safety assessment form (ESAF) purpose is to identify the hazards associated to your experiment; it must be submitted at least 2 weeks before your experiment.